vbanai/Santa-Claus-and-the-Elves/README.md

 Santa Claus and the Elves game (Python)

-In this project I created a simple game using python language and made it possible with threading approach to play the game with itmulti client game
+In this project I created a simple game using python language and using threading technique I made it possible for multiple clients to have access to the game in the same time.